-Off-Campus Employment Regulations Based on Economic Hardship for Students in F-1 Status
+Off-campus Employment Regulations Based on Economic Hardship for Students in F-1 Status

-In order to be eligible, the student must:
+To be eligible, the student must:

 - be in valid F-1 status for at least one academic year (two semesters)